Binky vs Hazel

 Hazel is the grandmaster of “when this happens in this folder, do that.”
 Binky is for when you want the Downloads tantrum handled without writing a syllabus first.

-Choose Hazel for full automation control
+Choose Hazel for full routine control

 When you need rules across many locations, deep conditions, and integrations — and you’re fine maintaining that rule set over time.